Tosinkoa/DSA-Practice/readme.md

 #### 05. Complexity

 This is more of a learning section than a challenge section.
-We will talk about Big O notation and how to calculate the time complexity of an algorithm.
-We will also talk about space complexity and how to calculate that as well.
-We will talk about the different types of complexity such as constant, linear, quadratic, etc.

 1. [What Is Time Complexity?](./05-complexity/01-what-is-time-complexity/readme.md)
 2. [Big O Notation](./05-complexity/02-big-o-notation/readme.md)